LocationKerhonkson, New York

 During integrative workshops with the client group, we heard the need to transform the visitor experience, allowing visitors to understand the significance of the landscape, and inspire them to protect it for future generations.
 Our design thinking responds with a building that can support education programs for all ages, guide stewardship through sustainable design, and celebrate and highlight the unique local ecosystem.
 The Visitor Center design addresses the current lack of amenities on the site, and the need for a new facility with a sufficient number of bathrooms, a space to regroup and get one’s bearings, and a meeting place for groups who gather regularly.
 Collectively, we see the opportunity to integrate the architecture and exhibit design, set a design language for future site interventions, and ultimately for the building to act as a teaching tool.

-SCAPE – landscape architect; Moey Inc. – exhibit design; Rennia Engineering Design – civil & structural; GEA Consulting Engineers – MEP; David Clinard Studio – lighting design; MTWTF – graphics design; Cerami & Associates – acoustics, a/v & IT; Stuart-Lynn Company – cost estimator
+SCAPE and The LA Group: Landscape Architecture & Engineering– landscape architect; Moey Inc. – exhibit design; Rennia Engineering Design – civil & structural; GEA Consulting Engineers – MEP; David Clinard Studio – lighting design; MTWTF – graphics design; Cerami & Associates – acoustics, a/v & IT; Stuart-Lynn Company – cost estimator

 Renderings by BKSK